NetFlow Content Pack

 What is Provided

-• Rules to normalize and enrich NetFlow log messages
+• Rules to normalize and enrich NetFlow log messages.

 Log Collection

-Configuring a IPFIX Input
+Configuring an IPFIX Input

 For Graylog to receive IPFIX data, you must prepare the Linux source and configure the input: